Shees-Ali/Shees-Ali/README.md

 ### Glad to see you here!
-A passionate Full Stack Developer and Mobile App Developer with three years of hands-on experience in crafting exceptional applications.
+A passionate Full Stack Developer and Mobile App Developer with four years of hands-on experience in crafting exceptional applications.
 My love for coding is only matched by my dedication to delivering high-quality solutions that meet and exceed my client's expectations.

 In addition to my extensive experience in the tech industry, I have also spent a year freelancing on various platforms, where I have gained invaluable insights into the fast-paced world of digital innovation.
-This has enabled me to not only master a range of programming languages and frameworks, but also to develop strong communication and project management skills.
+This has enabled me to not only master a range of programming languages and frameworks but also to develop strong communication and project management skills.

 My ability to create bespoke, user-friendly applications that seamlessly integrate with back-end systems is second to none.
 With my exceptional technical skills and meticulous attention to detail, I am well-equipped to tackle any challenge that comes my way.
 Whether you need a custom-built mobile app or a scalable web solution, I have the expertise and passion to bring your vision to life.